TamiMcInnis/OC-P7-RestaurantReviewSite/DesignGuide.md

 	* as markers on map
 * When list item is clicked
 	* show details for restaurant
-	* show streetview for restaurant
+	* show streetView for restaurant
-	* show reviews for reataurant
+	* show reviews for restaurant
 * Users can add reviews to a restaurant
 * Users can add a new restaurant by clicking location on map
 * Users can filter restaurants based on ratings